aternatetext

 • In 1614, the city council grants the surgeons' guild permission to set up an anatomy room in the baptistery of the Oude Kerk, with thirteen trained and competent surgeons.
 Their guild is supervised by the university-trained physicians employed by the city or the hospital, numbering no more than three or four.
 The surgeons gather in the Oude Kerk for more than four decades, until they move to a new space in 1656.

 • In 1615, Reynier Jansz.
 Vos and Digna Baltens, the future parents of Vermeer, are married shortly afterward they move to Delft, where they run an inn on the Market Square.
-Birth of Emanuel de Witte (died 1692) in
+Birth of Emanuel de Witte (died 1692), one of the greates chruch painters of all time.

 • On August 1, 1616, riots break out in the city in protest of a new excise tax on corn.
 The civic guard is called out but has trouble organizing due to the crowded streets.
 After this incident, the civic guard is reorganized geographically into four districts, with bands stretching across the city, instead of by type of weapon.